jonathanmcmahon/tamanalt/README.md

 ## AUTHOR

-Lagom theme is originally authored by [Matt Swanson](https://mdswanson.com/).
-I started with [pelican-svbhack](https://github.com/gfidente/pelican-svbhack) as base.
+Taman was originally authored by [Karambir Nain](https://github.com/karambir).
+I started with his theme [taman](https://github.com/karambir/taman) and customized it for my purposes.

-## LICENSE

-Released under MIT License, full details in `LICENSE` file.